 Who We Are

-Jewish Vocational Service transforms lives by helping people to build in-demand skills and make connections to find good jobs.
+Our mission: JVS transforms lives by helping people build skills and find work to achieve self-sufficiency.

-With 40+ years of experience, JVS knows how to help people find good jobs.
-We focus our programs on industries that are hiring and can offer career path jobs, such as healthcare, financial services, technology and trades.
-These Career Pathway programs are developed in partnership with Bay Area employers and give people in-demand skills, paid work experience and robust job search skills.
+With 40+ years of experience, JVS (Jewish Vocational Service) knows how to help people find good, living wage jobs.
+Our programs focus on industries that are hiring and can offer career path jobs, such as healthcare, financial services, technology and trades.
+We’ve developed Career Pathway programs in partnership with Bay Area employers to connect people to in-demand skills, paid work experience and robust job search skills.

-- 3,000 Bay Area residents turned to JVS for help with their job search, including 800 youth
+- Over 2,600 Bay Area residents turned to JVS for help with their job search, including 932 youth

 The impact of returning to work is tremendous for the individuals who come to JVS, their families and our entire community.
-See our success story videos to learn more about young people and adults who have turned to JVS.
+View our first fully-digital impact report to see the stories of transformation.

 Our Donors and Partners